Botlhale-AI/docusaurus/docs/0 - Platform/bot-builder/2 - Entities.md

 ![create-entity](https://botlhale-ai-assets.s3.amazonaws.com/doc-imgs/entities-manager-page.png)

-2. A pop-up window appears promting you to select the entity type and name your new entity.
+2. A pop-up window appears prompting you to select the entity type and name your new entity.

 ![new entity](https://botlhale-ai-assets.s3.amazonaws.com/doc-imgs/new-entity.png)